Psychedelic drug: Durations

+The shortest-acting oral psychedelics are the less-well-known ASR-3001 (5-MeO-iPALT) (1.5–2.5 hours) and 4-HO-DiPT (2–3 hours), while the longest-acting known psychedelic is 2C-G-5 (32–48 hours).
+However, DOx psychedelics like DOM and the FLY psychedelic Bromo-DragonFLY (DOB-DFLY) reportedly may produce effects lasting for up to a few days at high doses.

 Effects

 Psychedelic effects

 Although several attempts have been made, starting in the 19th and 20th centuries, to define common phenomenological structures of the effects produced by classic psychedelics, a universally accepted taxonomy does not yet exist.
 At lower doses, features of psychedelic experiences include sensory alterations, such as the warping of surfaces, shape suggestibility, pareidolia, and color variations.
 Users often report intense colors that they have not previously experienced, and repetitive geometric shapes or form constants are common as well.
 Higher doses often cause intense and fundamental alterations of sensory (notably visual) perception, such as synesthesia or the experience of additional spatial or temporal dimensions.
 Tryptamines are well documented to cause classic psychedelic states, such as increased empathy, visual distortions (drifting, morphing, breathing, melting of various surfaces and objects), auditory hallucinations, ego dissolution or ego death with high enough dose, mystical, transpersonal and spiritual experiences, autonomous "entity" encounters, time distortion, closed eye hallucinations and complete detachment from reality with a high enough dose.
 Luis Luna describes psychedelic experiences as having a distinctly gnosis-like quality, and says that they offer "learning experiences that elevate consciousness and can make a profound contribution to personal development."
 Czech psychiatrist Stanislav Grof studied the effects of psychedelics like LSD early in his career and said of the experience, that it commonly includes "complex revelatory insights into the nature of existence… typically accompanied by a sense of certainty that this knowledge is ultimately more relevant and 'real' than the perceptions and beliefs we share in everyday life."
 Traditionally, the standard model for the subjective phenomenological effects of psychedelics has typically been based on LSD, with anything that is considered "psychedelic" evidently being compared to it and its specific effects.